Mistermanch/MIDI-Drums/README.md

 1. Solder piezo terminals to HiFi cable
 2. Protect all joints with heat shrink tubing
 3. Keep leads organized and labeled
+4. Solder the HiFi cable to dupont male to male cables to later atach it to the circuit

 ### Step 5: Test the Pad
 Test your pad using either: